ttu/ttu.github.io/_posts/2025-2-11-trunk-based-development-with-continuous-deployments.md

 In CD it is possible to have separate testing environments and deployment is done simultaneously to all environments.

 ## Benefits of Trunk-Based Development and Continuous Deployment

 * __Simple Workflow:__ No need to manage release branches, tags, etc.
 * __Simplified Release Management:__ No need to think and plan releases.
+* __Better Developer Experience:__ Developers are able to develop and test all systems and have access to required infrastructure, monitoring etc.
 * __Reduced Merge Conflicts:__ Short lived branches mean fewer merge conflicts.
+* __Feature Flags:__ Enable controlled releases without redeploying entire systems.
 * __Faster Time-to-Market:__ Features, fixes, and changes reach production faster.
 * __Faster Feedback:__ Quick deployments mean faster feedback from users and stakeholders.
 * __Reduced Risk:__ Smaller, incremental changes are easier to test and rollback if needed.
 * __Encourage Ownership:__ Developers need to test and understand the system better in order to confidently deploy to production.
-* __Trust in the Process:__ Developers have confidence that the process will work.
+* __Understanding of the Product:__ Developers need to understand the product (and business) to be able to test it.
+* __Undestanding the System:__ Developers need to understand the system to be able to test it and to monitor it.
+* __Increased Responsibility:__ Developers need to be responsible to not to break the system.
+* __Improved Quality:__ Continuous testing and deployment encourages better testing practices, automation and monitoring.
 * __Better Collaboration:__ Developers work on smaller, incremental changes, leading to fewer isolated code silos and easier coordination.
-* __Improved Quality:__ Continuous testing and deployment encourages better testing practices, automation and monitoring.
-* __Feature Flags:__ Enable controlled releases without redeploying entire systems.

 ## Challenges of Trunk-Based Development and Continuous Deployment

 While TBD and CD offers numerous benefits, they also presents challenges:

+* __Team Discipline:__ Developers need strong discipline to keep commits small, maintain code quality and test the code.
 * __Error Proneness:__ More deployments mean more changes that can lead to production errors if not managed properly.
-* __Team Discipline:__ Developers need strong discipline to keep commits small, maintain code quality and test the code.
 * __Testing Environments:__ Ensuring that all features are thoroughly tested before merging is essential.
+* __CI Pipeline Speed:__ Fast feedback loops become crucial as all developers commit to the main branch.
 * __Coordination of Systems Changes:__ Integrating multiple systems and deployments simultaneously can be complex.
-* __CI Pipeline Speed:__ Fast feedback loops become crucial as all developers commit to the main branch.
 * __Feature Flags Management:__ Increased complexity in managing multiple feature flags and their lifecycle.
 * __"Messy" Git History:__ Commits are not tied to a feature or ready functionality.

 ## Requirements for Success

-To implement Continuous Deployment successfully, your team benefits from:
+To implement Continuous Deployment successfully, your organization benefits from:

-* __QA (Product) Mindset:__ Foster a culture where developers understand the product and own testing responsibilities.
+* __QA (Product) Mindset:__ Developers should understand the product and own testing responsibilities.
+* __Developer Experience:__ Easy to develop and test all systems.
 * __Fast Pull Request Process:__ Automate and streamline code reviews.
-* __Developer Experience:__ Easy to develop and test all systems.
 * __Automated Tests:__ Ensure functionality keeps on working with automated tests.
 * __Monitoring:__ Monitoring and alerting for production systems.
-* __Fast Rollback:__ Rollback mechanisms to revert changes quickly.
+* __Fast Rollback:__ Rollback mechanisms to revert changes quickly or roll back to a previous version.
 * __Feature Flags:__ Enable controlled releases without redeploying entire systems.
 * __Smoke Tests:__ Quickly verify that new code doesn't break critical functionality.
 * __Learning Mindset:__ Encourage continuous learning and improvement through e.g. post-mortems and retrospectives.

 None of these are mandatory, but they make the process easier and safer.
-Which in the end is better for developers mental health.
+This in the end is better for developers mental health, as they are not stressed about the production stability.

 Developers are pedantic about the code quality and the tests.
 This is a good thing, but it can also slow down the development.
 It is important to find the right balance between code quality and speed of development.

 Culture change is hard.
 It takes time and effort to change the way people are used to work.

 ## Real Life Example